 The Convention applies to communications about international contracts where those contracts - including communications with respect to them - are subject to the general law of contracts of one of the parties' states.
 It also extends its rules to communications about international contracts governed by other conventions.
-Article 20 spells out six United Nations Convention that fall into that category: the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards, 288 the United Nations Sales Convention, 289 and conventions on limitations periods, 290 the liability of operators of transport terminals, 291 independent guarantees and stand-by letters of credit, and the assignment of receivables.
+Article 20 spells out six United Nations Convention that fall into that category: the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards, 296 the United Nations Sales Convention, 297 and conventions on limitations periods, 298 the liability of operators of transport terminals, 299 independent guarantees and stand-by letters of credit300, and the assignment of receivables.
+301

 Applying the E-Communications Convention to these conventions does not amount to amending them; amending them would be a cumbersome process.
 It merely says that the use of electronic communications in association with contracts that they govern will be understood as in the E-Communications Convention.
 This is a very useful means of encouraging the legally effective use of e-communications.
-UNCITRAL believes that there is little if any risk in allowing for ecommunications under these conventions, for a country that was prepared to accept the Convention itself.
+UNCITRAL believes that there is little if any risk in allowing for e-communications under these conventions, for a country that was prepared to accept the Convention itself.

-The Convention goes further to apply similarly to international contracts governed by any other international convention to which a Contracting State to the Convention is now or later becomes
+The Convention goes further to apply similarly to international contracts governed by any other international convention to which a Contracting State to the Convention is now or later becomes a

-&lt;sup>288 Convention on the Recognition and Enforcement of Foreign Arbitral Awards (New York, 10 June 1958)
+296 Convention on the Recognition and Enforcement of Foreign Arbitral Awards (New York, 10 June 1958).

-&lt;sup>289 United Nation Convention on Contracts for the International Sale of Goods (Vienna, 11 April 1980)
+297 United Nation Convention on Contracts for the International Sale of Goods (Vienna, 11 April 1980).

-&lt;sup>290 Convention on the Limitation Period in the International Sale of Goods (New York, 14 June 1974) and Protocol thereto (Vienna, 11 April 1980)
+298 Convention on the Limitation Period in the International Sale of Goods (New York, 14 June 1974) and Protocol thereto (Vienna, 11 April 1980).